singhalshubh/SMS-Encryption-MobileApplication/README.md

 app also supports group messaging, wherein a common message can be sent to a group of receivers.

 It provides an additional layer of Encryption of AES as GCM is vulnerable to many known attacks.
 Supports API level 25 and below.
+Designed only for messages of length up-to 400 characters.
+Impact: Cannot be deciphered, thus making it more secure.